WE LOOK AT SOME OF THE MOST EXPENSIVE GUITARS AVAILABLE AND DISCUSS WHY THESE HIGH-END GUITARS ARE TOTALLY WORTH IT

 One of the coolest expensive guitars on the scene today and an aspirational model that metal guitarists will love.

 Well, obviously we have to have the Fender Telecaster guitar in our best high-end guitars list.
 In particular, we’re including the Fender Telecaster MN Butterscotch Blonde, as it’s the quintessential Tele finish.

 This makes our best high-end guitars list as it’s one of the most iconic guitars in the music scene.

 The guitar itself has gone through fairly minimal changes in terms of design, as Leo Fender pretty much got it right the first time.
-However, the Fender American Professional Telecaster includes a set of reliable V-Mod pickups which reduce that single-coil hum whilst maintain the key sound of the Telecaster.
+However, the Fender American Professional Telecaster includes a set of reliable V-Mod pickups which reduce that single-coil hum whilst maintaining the key sound of the Telecaster.

 At around £1200, it’s reassuringly expensive yet totally attainable with a little budgeting.

-With a price tag around £2,399, this guitar is one of the best high-end electric guitars on our list which features an array of premium appointments that make your playing experience far more enjoyable than you’d expect.
+With a price tag upwards of £2,000, the artist series guitars are some of the best high-end electric guitars on our list, featuring an array of premium appointments that make your playing experience far more enjoyable than you’d expect.